 - An experienced team of physical therapists who are all Certified Lymphedema Therapists (CLTs).
 Their role in treating lymphedema is twofold.
 First, for patients at risk of lymphedema, our therapists will provide education on signs/symptoms of lymphedema, how to reduce the risk of developing lymphedema and instruction in self lymphatic massage.
 And second, for patients who have lymphedema, our therapists will instruct on how to best reduce and better manage the swelling.

-If you’re a current patient and would like to learn more about lymphedema treatment at SCCA, talk to your care team about a referral.
-SCCA’s Physical Therapy department is located on the 4th floor of the SCCA Clinic on Lake Union and is open Monday through Friday, 8 a.m. to 5 p.m.
+Fred Hutch’s Physical Therapy department is located on the 4th floor of the South Lake Union Clinic and is open Monday through Friday, 8 a.m. to 5 p.m.

 Lymphedema can occur to anyone undergoing a surgical lymph node biopsy or radiation therapy.
 Lymphedema is a swelling (edema) that can occur anywhere in the body including the breast, trunk, arms, legs, as well as head and neck.
 For patients undergoing breast cancer treatment, the areas affected are generally the arm, breast or chest wall.